-Fiduciary Funds - Fiduciary funds are used to account for resources which are collected by the County in a trustee capacity or as an agent for individuals, private organizations, other governments, or other County funds.
-Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the County's own programs.
+Fiduciary Funds - Fiduciary funds are used to account for assets which are held by the County in a trustee capacity or as an agent for individuals, private organizations, other governments, or other County funds.
+The County's fiduciary funds are agency funds.
+Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the County's programs.